soonheumko/Local/README.md

 Many users report the bad I/O performance especially when they treat much larger problem size than before.
 Sometimes some users doubt the performance of GPFS file system which builds our centre storage system.
 However, in most cases, the poor I/O performance inherits from the bad programming in your code.
 General guidance in this article We address the general guidance in this article, hoping that it contributes to improving the I/O performance of your Fortran code.

 We intend to provide an advice to users who use Intel Fortran compiler.
-Thus, some tips (**~~[Section 3](#sec3) and Section 4~~**) may not apply to the GNU compiler users.
+Thus, some tips ([Section 3](#sec3) and [Section 4](#sec4)) may not apply to the GNU compiler users.
 Also, this article covers the general tips for the sequential I/O operation (not MPI-I/O).
 Finally, we would remark that many of the contents are referenced by an online article [here](http://kiwi.atmos.colostate.edu/rr/tidbits/intel/macintel/doc_files/source/extfile/optaps_for/fortran/optaps_prg_io_f.htm).

-**(Q1)** How do I link Section/Chapter to the normal text?

 ## 1. Use of Unformatted File